thaisavelino/Portfiolio_42_SiliconValley_Paris/README.md

 ## Piscines

-In addition to the C Piscine used as a selection period, 42 occasionally offers 2 week intensives that act as introductory crash courses to other programming paradigms.
+Like the C Piscine from selection period, 42 has 2 week intensive programs that act as introductory crash courses to other programming paradigms.

 I haven't made it yet